rosano/sveltekit-proof/README.md

 npm run build
 ```

-This will produce a static-site that can be deployed to GitHub Pages and other places.
+This will produce a static-site in `/build` that can be deployed to GitHub Pages and other places.